Bliss Psychiatry: Mental Health Solutions in Louisville

 • Boyle NB, Lawton C, Dye L. The Effects of Magnesium Supplementation on Subjective Anxiety and Stress-A Systematic Review.
 Nutrients.
 2017;9(5):429.
 Published 2017 Apr 26. doi:10.3390/nu905042

-Magnesium L-threonate is a form of magnesium that is chelated to threonic acid, a metabolite of vitamin C. This form of magnesium is believed to have better bioavailability and is specifically designed to cross the blood-brain barrier, making it of particular interest in the context of brain health and mental well-being.
+Magnesium L-threonate is a form of magnesium that is chelated to threonic acid, a metabolite of vitamin C. This form of magnesium is believed to have better bioavailability and is known to cross the blood-brain barrier, making it of particular interest in the context of brain health and mental well-being.
+It is as well-tolerated as magnesium glycinate – some clients feel it is more efficacious in helping with anxiety and brain fog than magnesium glycinate.
+It’s appreciably more costly that magnesium glycinate, so for some folks the cost does not outweigh the benefit.

 Citations: